 A lawyer for former Procter & Gamble Co.
-(PG) director Rajat Gupta, who’s on trial for insider trading, asked a government witness during cross-examination whether Raj Rajaratnam and Galleon Group LLC traders “exaggerated” and “bragged” about having sources of inside information.
+(PG:US) director Rajat Gupta, who’s on trial for insider trading, asked a government witness during cross-examination whether Raj Rajaratnam and Galleon Group LLC traders “exaggerated” and “bragged” about having sources of inside information.

-Gupta, who ran McKinsey & Co. from 1994 to 2003 and was a Goldman Sachs Group Inc. (GS) director, is accused of leaking tips about P&G and Goldman Sachs to Rajaratnam, the Galleon co- founder who was his friend and business partner.
+Gupta, who ran McKinsey & Co. from 1994 to 2003 and was a Goldman Sachs Group Inc. (GS:US) director, is accused of leaking tips about P&G and Goldman Sachs to Rajaratnam, the Galleon co- founder who was his friend and business partner.

 Michael Cardillo, an ex-Galleon portfolio manager who pleaded guilty and is cooperating with prosecutors, testified last week before a jury in federal court in Manhattan that he traded on P&G stock in 2009 after learning that Rajaratnam had a “guy” on the company’s board.

 In cross-examination yesterday, Gupta’s lawyer, Gary Naftalis, asked Cardillo about Rajaratnam and other Galleon traders’ claims about their sources of illegal tips.

 “Were there others at Galleon who claimed to have sources of inside information that they did not have?”
 Naftalis asked.
 After an objection by prosecutors, U.S. District Judge Jed S. Rakoff barred Cardillo from answering.
 The government alleges Gupta was the person on the P&G board.

 “At morning meetings with Raj Rajaratnam, did people talk about or exaggerate their sources of inside information from time to time?”
 Naftalis asked.

 “There were rare occasions when it happened,” Cardillo said.